vtex-apps/store-drawer/docs/README.md

 },
 ```

-And there is a block that enables customization of the icon that closes the drawer.
-It's called `"drawer-close"` and can be used in a similar way as
+And there is a block that enables customization of the header that contains the button which closes the drawer.
-`"drawer-trigger"`, here is an example:
+It's called `"drawer-header"` and can be used in a similar way as `"drawer-trigger"`, here is an example:

 ```jsonc
 // inside blocks.json